hed-standard/hed-specification/docs/source/03_HED_formats.md

 The characters that may be used in the value that replaces the `#` placeholder must be in the union of the values allowed by the `valueClass` attributes of the`#` node.
 If units are given, they may place additional restrictions on the allowed values.

+Units with the `unitPrefix` attribute, such as `$`, appear before the value.
+Units without the `unitPrefix` attribute appear after the value.
+**HED parsers assume that units are separated from values by a single blank regardless of the position of the units.**

+Some unit classes have the `defaultUnits` attribute specifying the units that downstream analysis tools should assume if units are omitted.

 Additional checks may be made on the substituted values depending on the `valueClass`